ee538/final-project-aditya-anulekh/REPORT.md

 * An additional STOP sign is added into the algorithm to hault the program once the minimum distances do not vary with more number of edges.
 * All the closest neighbors are then added into the `previous` map
 * Since, this algorithm calculates the shortest path between any two nodes, it has a longer run time than Dijkstra's algorithm.

+## Travelling Salesman Problem

+Here we caluclate a round path starting and ending at the same location but passing through a set of all nodes with the minimum distance.
+To solve this problem we implement three algorithms -
+    1. Brute-force
+    2. Backtracking
+    3. 2-OPT
+### `TravellingTrojan_Brute_force`

+RUNTIME COMPLEXITY: O(n!)

+* We first initialize the minimum distance - `min_distance` to infinity.
+* Then we initialize a vector of strings to store the current path.
+* We assume that the `start` node is the first location in the `locations` string given to us which consists of all the nodes need in the final path.
+* We initialize an unordered map to store the distance from the `start` node to each node.
+The distance of the `start` node is initialized to 0.
+* We calculate the distance from start to each node and store it in the above map.
+* We introduce a new variable called `curr_distance` and initialize it to 0.
+* Initialize the vector to store the optimal path
+* Call the brute-force helper function
+* update the minimum  distance and add the optimal path into the `records` output

+### `TravellingTrojan_Brute_force_helper`

+* If the current node is the last node, then we update the minimum distance
+* Else evaluate all the children of the current node, and add the current node to the path
+* We then call the helper function recursively on each child node

+### `TravellingTrojan_Backtracking`

+RUNTIME COMPLEXITY: O(n!)

+* The implementation is same as in the Brute-force case with only three additional lines of code which form the central element of the 'Backtracking' approach
+* After evaluating each path, we check if the current path is larger than the minimum distance and if yes, then we do not check for any path down that particular node and back track to the next child node and continue the similar logic

+### `TravellingTrojan_2opt`

+RUNTIME COMPLEXITY: O(n^2)

+* We start with initializing a vector to store the existing path
+* Then we initialize a vector to store the new path.
+We also create a best distance variable - `best_distance` and initialize it to infinity
+* We then initiliaze a flag to check if any improvement is made in finding the optimal path
+* We swap a subset of the existing path if the total distance of this path is smaller than the initial best path.
+* We then update the best path, the minimum distance and add it to records

 ## Delivering Trojan